ILUVUS/iluvus-react-native-JIC-4321/README.md

 or scan the QR Code on the output with phone camera to run on Expo application.

 # Release Notes
+## Version 1.1.0

+### Features

+- Users can now block other users of their choosing
+- Users can additionally view warnings for potential sensitive or triggering content on reported posts that are still under review
+- Users can now review and report other users in their community to a community moderator for final review.

+### Bug Fixes
+- The loading time for the profile picture, posts, and communities was slowing down the entire app
+- Notifications for direct messaging/chats and sharing posts had a default icon that wasn't displaying properly.

+### Known Issues

+- If the owner of a community reports a post, that post will automatically be deleted
+- Creating posts with pictures is no longer publishing correctly.

 ## Version 1.0.0

 ### Features